VimsecAu/kb/m365/baselines/exo.md

 <!--Policy: MS.EXO.3.1v1; Criticality: SHOULD -->
-- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an company, facilitating phishing attacks.
+- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an organisation, facilitating phishing attacks.
 Enabling DKIM is another means for recipients to detect spoofed emails and verify the integrity of email content.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_